Skip to content

 Most were Prisoners of War who died in captivity in gruelling conditions.
 Their lives and deaths are now preserved in this parkland setting amid the largest urban area on the planet.

-Nearby, hundreds of thousands of rugby fans have poured through the doors of the Yokohama International Stadium during the Rugby World Cup; many Brits, Australians and New Zealanders among them.
+Nearby, hundreds of thousands of rugby fans poured through the doors of the Yokohama International Stadium during the Rugby World Cup; many Brits, Australians and New Zealanders among them.

 While their thoughts will have been on tries and tackles, our Japanese staff were watering and weeding the Commonwealth graves of those fans’ forebears – men who only a few generations ago would have been enemies.